 Communities and Wildlife Crime in Southern Africa

-Many development projects in the south of Africa are attempting to manage wildlife populations, to encourage new more sustainable ways to make a living (like eco-tourism) and protect biodiversity.
+Many development projects in the south of Africa are engaged in animal conservation efforts, but these must address the related burdens of conservation for local communities.
 The GIC is working with USAID, Copperbelt University (Zambia), Chemonics and IFAW to conduct social research in Zambia on community life-ways, concerns and challenges around wildlife crime enforcement -- and perceived impacts on community wellbeing.
-We are focusing on three key domains: cultural and other values of wildlife, community benefits from conservation, and interactions with both wildlife and authorities.
-Data collection in 2021-22 is taking place in N and S Luangwa and Kafue National parks.
+We focus on three key domains: cultural and other values of wildlife, community benefits from conservation, and interactions with both wildlife and authorities.

 Adaptation to Extreme Weather Events in Mozambique

 Extreme weather is a growing threat, most particularly to communities with few resources at risk of drought and flooding.
 How people can best adapt to such challenges requires a sophisticated understanding of what they see as the risks, and their capacity to respond.
 In partnership with USAID’s Coastal Cities Adaptation Project and their contractor Chemonics International, the GIC applied and compared the time, cost, training-needs, and insights gleaned of traditional (survey, focus groups) and more cutting-edge (auto-coded one on one interviews and cultural consensus surveys) methods, applied in the same project at the same time.
 This demonstrated that both newer techniques could be deployed as or more quickly and cost-effectively as traditional methods, but yielded richer forms of data that can inform program design and evaluation.